mohan-chinnappan-n/sfdc-mass-email/README.md

 ```
 Account.Name = DL134143414

-This Account 1 or many Contacts
+This Account will have 1 or many Contacts

     Each of these Contacts will have email of DL members

+DL134143414 -> (one@domain.com, two@domain.com,...)

 ```